 If you buy the cheapest insurance available, it might not always be the best.
-Some insurers are even stripping out parts of their cover to make sure they top the price comparison tables - whilst the price-tag is good, the cover might be quite slim.
+Some insurers are even stripping out parts of their cover to make sure they top the price comparison tables.
+While the price-tag is good, the cover might be quite slim.

-Instead of focusing on price, we looked at the pedal cycle cover provided by the top 6 insurers in our Best Home Insurance article rankings.
+Instead of focusing on price, we looked at the pedal cycle cover provided by 6 insurers in our Best Home Insurance article rankings.

 Click on the name of the insurer in the table to get a quote.

 There are a lot of new cycling insurance policies on the market and many of them warn that there is a good chance you won't be covered by your home insurance.

 But is this really the case?
 If you used a price comparison site, you might have chosen the cheapest home insurance policy available and in that case the cover might not be very broad.
 But not all home insurance policies are created equal - if you chose your home insurance based on quality, you might have more cycling-related cover than you think.

 Get an exclusive 10% discount on Home Insurance for Cyclists from Sterling.
 This includes a £5,000 limit per bike (with more expensive covered on request), worldwide, with liability cover, outbuildings cover and accidental damage included.
 It also covers your bikes while in use, including for sporting events (but not official race events).

 You can get access to this offer through our Home Insurance for Cyclists group.

 If you're just interested in getting cover for your bike check our guide to the best bicycle insurance companies.